 Eventually, I came to understand what was causing me to be stalled in my search.
 I was looking in the wrong place for the answers.
 I had been looking out into the world of work to find out where I belonged.
 When all along, what I was actually seeking was within myself.
 It was not about finding work, it was about discovering who I was and choosing the contribution I wanted to make through my work.
 This shift from looking outside to within brought the clarity I so desired and opened up a path where I could move forward.

 In my exploration I came to realize two things about the work I had been doing previously: one, it held no meaning for me and two, it did not feel aligned with who I really am.
 These sources of irritation were significant because they pointed me to the work I was so clearly designed to offer.
-In the uncovering of myself, I learned that I have a natural talent for helping people to create work that is both meaningful and aligned.
+In the uncovering of myself, I learned that I have a natural talent for helping people to create work that is both meaningful and aligned with who they are.
 This is inspired work.

 Inspired work is when what you do is aligned with who you are.

-I began to imagine a world where everyone was doing the work that was aligned with their true selves.
+I began to imagine a world where everyone was doing the work that was an expression of their true selves.
 I could see this beautiful world was possible.
 With this vision, I recreated my entire life.

 It was a challenging journey for me to get here.
 I very much want your journey to be filled with more ease, more joy, and more clarity.
 Part of the reason I created my inspired work is to be able to offer my gifts in service to you.
 So now I invite you to allow me to support you in creating yours.Join me in a Discovery Session

 People say the loveliest things